Is ERC Taxable Income? How To Claim ERC On Your Taxes

 - Business B paid $200,000 in wages in 2020.
 Business B did not receive an ERC refund.

-- On their federal income tax return, Business A will subtract the ERC refund amount from wages paid.
+- On its federal income tax return, Business A will subtract the ERC refund amount from wages paid.
 The result is that Business A will only be able to deduct $150,000 for wages and salaries.

 In this example, if both companies had the same income and expenses, Business A will have a higher taxable income due to the reduced deduction.